Kruskal Minimum Spanning Tree Algorithm

 What is a Minimum Spanning Tree

 If a graph has no cycles, it can be stretched into the shape of a tree.
-To put it technically, a tree is an "acyclic connected graph."
+To put it professionally, a tree is an "acyclic connected graph."

 So, what is a "spanning tree" of a graph?
-Literally, it is a tree that includes all the nodes of the graph.
-Technically speaking, a spanning tree is an "acyclic connected subgraph" that contains all the vertices of the graph.
+As the name suggests, it is a tree that includes all the nodes of the graph.
+More formally, a spanning tree is an "acyclic connected subgraph" that contains all the vertices of the graph.

-It's easy to see that a graph can have many different spanning trees.
-For example, the red edges in the graph below form two different spanning trees:
+It's easy to imagine that a graph can have many different spanning trees.
+For example, in the graph below, the red edges form two different spanning trees:

-In a weighted graph, each edge has a weight, so each spanning tree has a total weight.
-For example, in the graph above, the total weight of the spanning tree on the right is obviously less than that of the spanning tree on the left.
+For a weighted graph, each edge has a weight, so each spanning tree has a total weight.
+In the above graph, the total weight of the right spanning tree is clearly smaller than that of the left spanning tree.

-Therefore, the minimum spanning tree is easy to understand: among all possible spanning trees, the one with the smallest total weight is called the "minimum spanning tree".
+Thus, the concept of a minimum spanning tree is straightforward: among all possible spanning trees, the one with the smallest total weight is called the "minimum spanning tree."

-Generally speaking, we calculate the minimum spanning tree in an undirected weighted graph, so in real-world scenarios where minimum spanning tree algorithms are used, the edge weights of the graph usually represent costs or distances.
+Generally, we calculate the minimum spanning tree in an undirected weighted graph.
+In real-world scenarios where minimum spanning tree algorithms are used, the edge weights typically represent scalars like cost or distance.

-Before discussing the Kruskal algorithm, we need to review the Union-Find data structure.
+Before discussing the Kruskal algorithm, we need to review the Union-Find disjoint-set algorithm.